 6. Partner Up with Influencers

-One of the best ways to partner up with major influencers is through a brand giveaway or contest.
-You need to be pretty clear about the rules and unless you're doing a landing page with voting or special entries, most users can apply just by commenting on the post.
+One of the best ways to partner up with significant influencers is through a brand giveaway or contest.
+You need to be pretty clear about the rules, and unless you're doing a landing page with voting or special entries, most users can apply just by commenting on the post.
 This equals fast and easy engagement for your brand.

 7. Caption First, Image Second

-This is a strategy that doesn't always work, but if you aren't sure what to post, you can come up with captions around a theme, then supply the visuals later.
-Captions are great places to open up about your brand, history, product beginnings, and opinions that you know your audience will appreciate.
+This strategy doesn't always work, but if you aren't sure what to post, you can come up with captions around a theme, then supply the visuals later.
+Captions are great places to open up about your brand, history, product beginnings, and opinions you know your audience will appreciate.

-Captions can be short or long on Instagram, but unless you have a compelling story, not many people want to read paragraphs of text about a promotional product.
+Captions can be short or long on Instagram, but not many people want to read paragraphs of text about a promotional product unless you have a compelling story.
 Instead, you should aim to be more authentic and use your brand voice to empower your audience as much as possible.

 From the captions you write to the images you select, your audience is always looking to connect.
-So use different content types, write compelling captions, and stick to stories that will excite and empower Instagram users.
+Use different content types, write compelling captions, and stick to stories that will excite and empower Instagram users.